 » What is a discount broker?

-A Discount broker is a Stockbroker who executes buy and sell orders at a extremely low or flat brokerage as compared to traditional brokers who charge a percentage of the transaction size.
-Discount brokers can provide similar services or better in some cases because they leverage technology, do not invest in branches and use digital platforms to fulfil customers needs and pass on all the cost saved to the customer in form of a reduced brokerage commission.
+A discount broker is the one who executes buy and sell orders at an extremely low or flat brokerage as compared to traditional brokers.
+They can provide these services at a low cost because they leverage technology, do not invest in branches and use digital platforms to fulfil customer needs.
+Hence they can easily pass on all the cost saved to the customer in the form of reduced brokerage.

 How did the concept of discount broking emerge?

-How do discount brokerages like Samco charge fees and how are they different from traditional full service brokers?
+How do discount brokerages like Samco charge fees and how are they different from traditional full-service brokers?

 Discount brokers like Samco charge a flat fee on the number of transactions or executed orders unlike full service brokers who charge a fee on the value of each transaction.